-The Group was organised as a result of reorganisation under common control, during which PJSC "Europlan" transferred leasing activity business to the holding company JSC "LC "Europlan" registered on 30 June 2017.
+The Group was organised as a result of reorganisation under common control, during which PJSC "Europlan" transferred leasing activity business to JSC "LC "Europlan" registered on 30 June 2017.
 The reorganisation was accounted for using the pooling of interests method including comparative data on leasing activity, carved out from the consolidated financial statements of PJSC "Europlan".